Joseph7e/Assign-Taxonomy-with-BLAST/README.md

 # How It Works

 ### OTU PICKING
 The first step is OTU picking.
-This is done to limit the number of time consuming blast hits that need to be done.
+This is done to limit the number of time consuming blasts that need to be done.
 The default is to use qiimes otu_picking.py script which provides the correctly formatted otu_seqs.txt file.
-A seed sequence is chosen from the OTU text file and used to represent that OTU (currently selecting the largest sequence belonging to that OTU cluster).
-Those seeds are then the only sequences that are blasted.
+A seed sequence is chosen from the resulting OTU text file and used to represent that OTU (currently selecting the largest sequence belonging to that OTU cluster).
+Those seeds are the only sequences that are blasted.
-This can change the number of blasts down drastically.
+This often cuts the number of blasts down drastically.
 The original sequences can then be taxified based on the OTU seeds blast result.
 I WILL ADD AN OPTION TO AVOID OTU PICKING IN THE FUTURE IF REQUESTED.

 ### Taxonomy Assignment with BLAST